gandersen101/spaczz/README.md

     ('Grint Anderson', 0, 2, 'NAME')

-Like spaCy's EntityRuler, a very similar logic has been implemented in the SpaczzRuler.
+Like spaCy's EntityRuler, a very similar entity updating logic has been implemented in the SpaczzRuler.
 The SpaczzRuler also takes care of handling overlapping matches.
 It is discussed in a later section.

 Unlike spaCy's matchers, rules added to spaczz matchers have optional keyword arguments that can modify the matching behavior.
 Take the below fuzzy matching example: